-For the post-split games, see Story of Seasons
+This page is for the post-split Natsume games, For the original series, see Story of Seasons

 In early 2014, Marvelous AQL dropped Natsume as publishing and localization company for Bokujou Monogatari in the West, switching instead to XSEED Games, their Western division who were already localizing Rune Factory.
 However, Natsume still owns the rights to the Harvest Moon brand and has chosen to continue making games under the "Harvest Moon" label.
 These games are not related to the Marvelous-made Bokujou Monogatari but are instead similarly styled lookalikes using the Harvest Moon name.